 Emily is admitted to the State Bar of California.

 Emily is admitted to the U.S. District Courts in the Northern District and the Central District of California.

-Emily was recognized in 2017, 2018, and 2019 as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California."
+Emily has been recognized every year since 2017 as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California."